 Buy Your Own Bedding

-Even if the furnished apartment comes with bedding for the beds and towels for the bathroom, you should buy your own.
-If you stick to the supplied bedding and towels, you might feel like you are staying in a hotel and it will take you a long time to get settled in.
-So, buy your own bedding and towels so that you feel a lot more comfortable in your new home.
-Before you know it, you’ll feel right at home and very settled!
+Even if the furnished apartment comes with bedding and towels, you should buy your own.
+If you stick to the supplied bedding and towels, you might feel like you’re staying in a hotel.
+You won’t be able to relax for a long time.

 Get Your Own Curtains